GMA Dove Award

 A Dove Award is an accolade by the Gospel Music Association (GMA) of the United States to recognize outstanding achievement in the Christian music industry.
-The awards are presented annually.
-Formerly held in Nashville, Tennessee, the Dove Awards took place in Atlanta, Georgia during 2011 and 2012, but has since moved back to Nashville.
+The awards ceremonies presented annually and have been held in Nashville, Tennessee except in 2011 and 2012 when they were held in Atlanta, Georgia.
 The ceremonies feature live musical performances and are broadcast on TBN.

-The awards were established in 1969, and represent a variety of musical styles, including rock, pop, hip hop, country, and urban.
+The awards were established in 1969 and represent a variety of musical styles including rock, pop, hip hop, country, and urban.

 History

-The Dove Awards were originally conceptualized by Gospel singer and songwriter Bill Gaither, at a Gospel Music Association board meeting in 1968.
-The idea of the award being represented by a dove is credited to Gaither and design for the award itself is credited to gospel singer Les Beasley and designer Bob McConnell.
+The Dove Awards were originally conceptualized by Gospel singer and songwriter Bill Gaither at a Gospel Music Association board meeting in 1968.
+The idea of the award being represented by a dove is credited to Gaither and the design for the award itself is credited to gospel singer Les Beasley and designer Bob McConnell.
 The first GMA Dove Awards were held at the Peabody Hotel in Memphis, Tennessee in October 1969.
 In 1971, the awards moved to Nashville.

-The 3rd GMA Dove Awards of 1971 were deemed invalid due to apparent ballot stuffing by the southern gospel group the Blackwood Brothers, and that year is still not considered an official awards year by the Gospel Music Association.
-There were no awards held in 1979, due to a decision by the Gospel Music Association to move the awards from autumn to spring.
-Every ceremony since has been held in the spring.
-The first televised ceremony was the 15th GMA Dove Awards of 1984, which aired on the Christian Broadcasting Network.
+The 3rd GMA Dove Awards of 1971 were deemed invalid due to apparent ballot stuffing by the southern gospel group the Blackwood Brothers and that year is still not considered an official awards year by the Gospel Music Association.
+There were no awards held in 1979 due to a decision by the Gospel Music Association to move the awards from autumn to spring.
+Every ceremony since then has been held in the spring.
+The first televised ceremony was the 15th GMA Dove Awards of 1984 which aired on the Christian Broadcasting Network.

 The awards were held in Nashville until 2011 before being presented at the Fox Theatre in Atlanta, Georgia in 2012.
 They returned to Nashville in 2013, and have been held at the Allen Arena on the campus of Lipscomb University since.